tom--bo/trees/README.md

 # What is this

-A collection of tree data structure to learn.
+A collection of tree data structure to learn more and just for fun.

+# Implementation List

+- Red Black Tree
+- AVL Tree
+- [x] B Tree : Refer the book "Algorithm Introduction"
+- [x] B+ Tree : Extend B tree by myself
+- [x] B\* Tree
+- [ ] B-Link Tree
+- [ ] LSM Tree
+- [ ] Skip List

 # How to build